 Chapter 1: The Unicrown Solution

 Understanding these limits, we built something new.
-At 11mm thick, Chapter 1 integrates the Unicrown system, combining four functions — winding, 120-click internal bezel rotation, date setting, and time adjustment — through a single crown.
+At 11 mm thick, Chapter 1 integrates the Unicrown system, combining hand-winding, 120-click bezel rotation, and time — or time and date — through a single crown.

 — The Kintao Team